google/google-analytics-utilities/README.md

 5. The data streams for the selected properties will be listed in the “Data Streams” sheet

-### List Custom Dimensions
+### Custom Dimensions

+#### List

 1. List GA4 account summaries.
 2. Select the properties from which you want to retrieve custom dimensions.
 3. Navigate to the “GA4 Custom Dimensions” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > List Custom Dimensions.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Custom Dimensions > List.
 5. The custom dimensions for the selected properties will be listed in the “GA4 Custom Dimensions” sheet.

-### List custom metrics
+#### Create

+1. Navigate to the “GA4 Custom Dimensions” sheet.
+2. Enter the account ID, property ID, Custom Dimension Name (the name displayed in the UI), parameter name (the name collected in the code/tags), scope, description, and whether or not ads personalization is disallowed.
+Check the box under the “Create” column to tell the script to create a custom dimension based on the provided settings.
+Repeat this step in a new row for each custom dimension you want to create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Custom Dimensions > Delete or Create.
+4. The script will attempt to create a new custom dimension based on the information in each row.

+#### Archive

 1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve custom dimensions.
+3. Navigate to the “GA4 Custom Dimensions” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Custom Dimensions > List.
+5. Check the “Archive” box for each custom dimension you want to archive.
+6. Click on Google Analytics Utilities > Google Analytics 4 > Custom Dimensions > Delete or Create.
+7. The script will attempt to archive the selected custom dimensions.

+### Custom Metrics

+#### List

+1. List GA4 account summaries.
 2. Select the properties from which you want to retrieve custom metrics.
 3. Navigate to the “GA4 Custom Metrics” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > List Custom Metrics.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Custom Metrics > List.
-5. The custom metrics for the selected properties will be listed in the “GA4 Metrics Dimensions” sheet.
+5. The custom metrics for the selected properties will be listed in the “GA4 Custom Metrics” sheet.

-### List conversion events
+#### Create

+1. Navigate to the “GA4 Custom Metrics” sheet.
+2. Enter the account ID, property ID, Custom Metric Name (the name displayed in the UI), parameter name (the name collected in the code/tags), scope,  measurement unit, and description.
+Check the box under the “Create” column to tell the script to create a custom metric based on the provided settings.
+Repeat this step in a new row for each custom metric you want to create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Custom Metrics > Archive or Create.
+4. The script will attempt to create a new custom metric based on the information in each row.

+#### Archive

 1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve custom metrics.
+3. Navigate to the “GA4 Custom Metrics” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Custom Metrics > List.
+5. Check the “Archive” box for each custom metric you want to archive.
+6. Click on Google Analytics Utilities > Google Analytics 4 > Custom Metrics > Archive or Create.
+7. The script will attempt to archive the selected custom metric.

+### Conversion Events

+#### List

+1. List GA4 account summaries.
 2. Select the properties from which you want to retrieve conversion events.
 3. Navigate to the “GA4 Conversion Events” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > List Conversion Events.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > List.
 5. The conversion events for the selected properties will be listed in the “GA4 Conversion Events” sheet.

-### List Firebase links
+#### Create

+1. Navigate to the “GA4 Conversion Events” sheet.
+2. Enter the account ID, property ID, and event name.
+Check the box under the “Create” column to tell the script to create a conversion event based on the provided settings.
+Repeat this step in a new row for each conversion event you want to create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > Delete or Create.
+4. The script will attempt to create a new conversion event based on the information in each row.

+#### Delete

 1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve conversion events.
+3. Navigate to the “GA4 Conversion Events” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > List.
+5. Check the “Delete” box for each conversion event you want to delete.
+6. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > Delete or Create.
+7. The script will attempt to delete the selected conversion events.

+### Firebase Links

+#### List

+1. List GA4 account summaries.
 2. Select the properties from which you want to retrieve Firebase links.
-3. Navigate to the “GA4 Firebase Events” sheet.
+3. Navigate to the “GA4 Firebase Links” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > List Firebase Links.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > List.
 5. The Firebase links for the selected properties will be listed in the “GA4 Firebase Links” sheet.

-### List Google Ads links
+#### Create

+1. Navigate to the “GA4 Firebase Links” sheet.
+2. Enter the account ID, property ID, and Firebase project ID or name.
+Check the box under the “Create” column to tell the script to create a Firebase link based on the provided settings.
+Repeat this step in a new row for each Firebase link you want to create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Delete or Create.
+4. The script will attempt to create a new Firebase link based on the information in each row.

+#### Delete

 1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve Firebase links.
+3. Navigate to the “GA4 Firebase Links” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > List.
+5. Check the “Delete” box for each Firebase link you want to delete.
+6. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Delete or Create.
+7. The script will attempt to delete the selected Firebase links.

+### Google Ads Links

+#### List

+1. List GA4 account summaries.
 2. Select the properties from which you want to retrieve Google Ads links.
 3. Navigate to the “GA4 Google Ads Links” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > List Google Ads Links.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > List.
 5. The Google Ads links for the selected properties will be listed in the “GA4 Google Ads Links” sheet.

+#### Create

+1. Navigate to the “GA4 Google Ads Links” sheet.
+2. Enter the account ID, property ID, Google Ads client ID, and whether or not ads data validation should be enabled.
+Check the box under the “Create” column to tell the script to create a Google Ads link based on the provided settings.
+Repeat this step in a new row for each Google Ads link you want to create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > Delete or Create.
+4. The script will attempt to create a new Google Ads link based on the information in each row.

+#### Delete

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve Google Ads links.
+3. Navigate to the “GA4 Google Ads Links” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Google Ads Links > List.
+5. Check the “Delete” box for each Google Ads link you want to delete.
+6. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Delete or Create.
+7. The script will attempt to delete the selected Google Ads links.